 Decision Influences:

-• Do you have concerns about insurance based on the areas you’re looking at?
+- Do you have insurance concerns based on the areas you’re looking at?

 Experience and Challenges: